micro-nova/AmpliPi/docs/MAIN_CONTROLLER.md

 ![Controller - Rear Panel](imgs/manual/rear_main_panel.jpg)

 - **POWER**: 115V, or optionally 230V connection.
-An internal 115/230 switch is set internally on the power supply and marked on the rear of the unit.
+See installation page for more detail.
 - **CONTROLLER**: Connections to the embedded Raspberry Pi Controller.
 - **SERVICE**: USB mini connection for re-imaging the Pi's EMMC.
 - **USB**: USB A ports for connecting peripherals such as additional storage devices.
+Do not power an input using the USBs, see installation page for more info.
 - **OPTICAL IN**: SPDIF audio input, planned to be used for extra inputs.
 - **AUX IN**: Additional stereo input, planned to be used for announcements.
 - **HDMI OUT**: The Pi's HDMI output, can be used for visualizations or development.